AviatrixSystems/Docs/Support/support_center_controller.rst

 ::

   # Description:
-  #    This script demonstrates using Aviatrix REST API, "import_new_https_certs"
+  #    This script demonstrates using Aviatrix API, "import_new_https_certs"

   # Instruction(s):
   #    + Please  replace  the content from line 11 to 23 with your own data